ADGEfficiency/programming-resources/data-engineering/sql.md

 ## [SQL join flavors](https://antonz.org/sql-join/)

+There are three variations of joins defined in the SQL standard:

+1. qualified join (= using specific match criteria),
+2. natural join (= automatic match criteria),
+3. cross join (= inner join with no specific match criteria).

 ## [SQL Join Flavors | Hacker News](https://news.ycombinator.com/item?id=37583197)

 Having a deeper understanding of the different JOIN flavors is critical.
 For example, I don't think many people realize how deceptively dangerous OUTER joins are: